Florence B. Loftus, First Female U.S. Customs Inspector in Seattle, Washington

 Florence Loftus dispatches her duties "rapidly," "thoroughly," and "quietly."
 I also love the description of her professional attire: "a neat-fitting dark blue serge suit without ornamentation."

 The article mentions that she sometimes acts as "matron" for female travelers.
-I am not quite sure what the role of "matron" would entail, though the article suggests that, in addition to her other duties, she offer assistance of some sort: "Sometimes the office of a matron is convenient for the women travelers, and this Mrs. Loftus will perform in addition to that of inspector."
+I am not quite sure what the role of "matron" would entail, though the article suggests that, in addition to her other duties, she offered assistance of some sort: "Sometimes the office of a matron is convenient for the women travelers, and this Mrs. Loftus will perform in addition to that of inspector."

 A second article appears in the Seattle Daily Times, dated 20 February 1917, “Woman Arrested as Smuggler of Opium,” again referring to Florence Loftus’s work for the Customs Service—this time, her activities seem more in line with the original role as envisioned in the 1866 congressional act.
 According to the Seattle Times story, the arrested woman was “turned over to Mrs. Loftus, wife of Chief Inspector Frank P. Loftus, to be searched.”